riot/riot/doc/compare.md

 React.render(<TodoApp />, mountNode);
 ```

-JSX is a mixture of HTML and JavaScript.
-You can include HTML anywhere on the component; inside methods and on property assignments.
+JSX is mixture of HTML and JavaScript.
+You can include HTML anywhere on the component; inside methods and in property assignments.

 ### Riot syntax